Mose742/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Moses Okumu, a data analyst and visualization expert.
+I'm Moses Okumu, a data analyst and a monitoring & evaluation expert.
 With experience across humanitarian, health and research.
 I help organizations solve challenges and unlock growth through data demand and information use.

 <!--Mention your top/relevant skills here - core and soft skills-->